hzz0024/BioinfoTools/README.md

 usage: FastaSplit.pl InputFastaFile NumFile
 author: Jame C. Estill

-Map_make.R: R script used to map the population locations on a map
+Map_make.R: R script used to map the population locations on a map.